Pinperepette/GNUrante/README.md

 After the script completes, you'll find a new file named `video_con_sottotitoli.mp4` in your directory.

+## Customizing Subtitle Language

+By default, GNUrante generates subtitles in Italian.
+However, you can easily customize the script to create subtitles in any language supported by the translation service.

+### How to Change the Subtitle Language

+To change the subtitle language, simply modify the following line in the script:

+translator = Translator(to_lang="it", from_lang=language)

+- `to_lang="it"`: Change `"it"` to the code of your desired language (e.g., `"en"` for English, `"es"` for Spanish, `"fr"` for French, etc.).
+- `from_lang=language`: This detects the original language of the video.
+You can leave this unchanged to automatically detect the source language.

+### Example settings Language

+If you want to generate subtitles in English instead of Italian, you would modify the line as follows:

+translator = Translator(to_lang="en", from_lang=language)

+After making this change, the script will generate subtitles in English.

+This flexibility allows you to generate subtitles in any language supported by the translation service, making GNUrante a versatile tool for a global audience.

 ## License

 GNUrante is released under the MIT License.
 See the `LICENSE` file for more details.